 Remember, most pet food makers spend more on the package than the contents, and that bag is designed to keep oxygen out.
 If you must keep your food in a plastic bin, put the bag in the bin, squeeze as much air out of it as you can and use a clip to seal it.

-Bonus Tip: Skip the kibble altogether and feed your dog a fresh food diet instead.
+Why not skip the kibble altogether and feed your dog a fresh food diet instead?
 Then you don’t need to worry about rancid fats and synthetic ingredients!

 Check out our free raw food recipes and start making save and balanced meals for your dog today.
 Download now >>

 Pavcek PL, Shull GM.
 Inactivation of biotin by rancid fats.
 Journal of Biological Chemistry.
 1942;146(2):351-5.